 The country lacks infrastructure and is one of the poorest in the world.
 It has been plagued by civil wars since its independence from France in 1960 having been a French Colony from 1900-1960.
 In more recent years, violence on its eastern border has also spilled into its territories bringing with it many refugees.
 However, many Africans have found steady employment in Chad, allowing them to send remittances to their families in neighbouring, less stable nations.
 Chad’s national languages are French and Arabic – with 133 additional, indigenous languages (source – Operation World 2011).
 According to the Joshua Project (2017) 26.3% of the country are professing Christians while the largest religion is Islam (61.9%).
 There are 141 different people groups; 75, mainly in the north, have no churches and little access to the gospel.

 Despite the economic and physical challenges, the church in the south of Chad is growing, and tribes that have previously not been reached now contain believers.
 The government protects religious freedom, allowing Christians to openly proclaim the gospel and train local leaders.
 So far, our team, in partnership with other groups, has established over 30 house churches and many Chadians have been trained for mission work.
 The team’s on-going primary goal is to declare the love of Christ through their actions, as well as their words.
 They aim to follow Jesus’ example to care for and heal people, whether or not they choose to follow Him.
 Currently they are developing the following ministries:

 Houses of Prayer

-The team understands that there is no growth in God’s Kingdom without prayer; therefore they have established one House of Prayer (which is open 24-7) with their partners and aim to open another by the end of 2017.
+The team understands that there is no growth in God’s Kingdom without prayer; therefore they have established two Houses of Prayer (which are open 24-7) with their partners.
 These buildings are available to the wider Christian community to intercede for the nation and the world.